Who's Behind Listverse?

 Many people have studied body language to figure out what an individual is saying nonverbally through unconscious gestures or movements.
-Facial expressions and the way someone holds his body are supposed to tell us what a person really means, even if it conflicts with that person’s words.
+Facial expressions and how someone holds their body are supposed to tell us what a person really means, even if it conflicts with that person’s words.

 10 Middle Finger